Download a complete finance & insurance report

 Insurance Operations in Greater Phoenix

-Median wages in Metro Phoenix are generally lower than peer markets like Charlotte and Dallas.
-Phoenix also has a larger workforce than markets like Salt Lake City.
+Median wages in Greater Phoenix are generally lower than peer markets like Charlotte, Columbus, and Dallas.
+Below is a table of median wages across peer markets for relevant occupations.

 Scroll to the side to see how Greater Phoenix stacks up against other cities in terms of median wages for finance and insurance operations.

-The Annual Business Operating Cost Analysis below has been prepared using the following parameters as an estimate for finance and insurance operations in competitor markets.
+The Annual Business Operating Cost Analysis has been prepared using the following parameters as an estimate for finance operations in competitor markets.
 Component and custom analyses to match your company’s operations can be provided upon request.